metonymize-kripa/pink-potato-3a658/content/pages/about.md

-      Along with a number of trusted friends and advisors she formed KIP Engineering to help accelerate how the concrete industry delivers value and develops teams.
+      Along with a number of trusted friends and advisors she formed KIP Engineering.
+Our mission is to focus on quality engineering, to help accelerate how the concrete industry delivers value and develops teams.
     image: images/about.jpg
     image_alt: Our team in the meeting room
   - type: grid_section